Sternocleidomastoid muscle (SCM)

 Now we can begin palpating the SCM.

-• Position the patient in supine.
+• Position the patient in supine4.

-• Begin at the mastoid process.
+• Begin at the mastoid process4.

 Note

 It should be noted that the SCM and the upper trapezius share a continuous attachment along the base of the occiput.
-At the mastoid process, these two muscles split and have a noncontinuous attachment along the superior border of the clavicle.
+At the mastoid process, these two muscles split and have a noncontinuous attachment along the superior border of the clavicle4.

 Trigger Points